securitybunker/databunker/README.md

 curl -s http://localhost:3000/v1/sys/backup -H "X-Bunker-Token: $TOKEN" -o backup.sql
 ```

+## What about replication?

+Replication is supported in **Data Bunker Enterprise version** using the backend **MongoDB database**.
+Open source version is using local sqlite3 database that does not supports replication.

 ## Why Open Source?

 We are a big fan of the open-source movement.
 After a lot of thoughts and consultations,